 It is your responsibility to ensure that the University’s record of your studies is accurate.

 Simply agreeing to changes with your tutor is not enough.
-You must confirm the changes with the University and ensure that those changes are reflected in Your Account, as this will show that your academic records have been updated.
+You must confirm the changes with the Advice Zone and ensure that those changes are reflected in Your Account, as this will show that your academic records have been updated.